Silvia Heubach

 INTRODUCTION

 I am originally from Germany and came for a one-year student exchange.
 Life intervened and I decided to stay and do a Ph.D. at USC (University of Southern California in Los Angeles).
 I graduated in 1992 and then had two one-year visiting appointments, at Colorado College in Colorado Springs and at Humboldt State University in Arcata.
 I came to Cal State LA in the Fall of 1994 and have been here ever since.
-In my free time I like to read, watch foreign and independent movies, hike, camp, dance and stand on my head on a daily basis.
+In my free time I like to read, watch foreign and independent movies, hike, camp, dance and stand on my head on an almost daily basis.

 TEACHING INTERESTS